 In addition to those educational certifications, I studied at the National Psychological Association for Psychoanalysis for 10 years.
 I have years of experience working in the New York City public school system as a teacher, an educational evaluator, and as a school social worker.

-There have been several associations which have been influential in my professional development.
+There have been several associations that have been influential in my professional development.
 I have been a member of ADEC, the Association for Death Education and Counseling, reflecting my interest in grief and bereavement issues.

 At Staten Island University Hospice I worked with individuals experiencing end of life concerns, often visiting clients in their homes.
-I volunteered with the Red Cross onsite during the 9-11 crisis, and continued working with the New York City Fire Department, counseling first responders.
+I volunteered with the Red Cross on site during the 9-11 crisis, and continued working with the New York City Fire Department, counseling first responders.

 I like to travel and have visited over 70 countries.
 Recent travels have included Japan, Bhutan, India, Botswana, Thailand and Tibet as well as extensive domestic travel.
 I have a Yellow Lab named Gracie, and when invited, she has sat in on sessions with clients as a therapy dog.
 I have a regular yoga practice, and meditate daily.
 Knitting is a hobby I have returned to recently.